JaHoFalk/RequireStepByStep/public_html/step02/README.md

 <script data-main="scripts/main.js" src="scripts/require.js"></script>

-Define a Module as a Function
+Define a module as a function

-Define a Module with a Name
+Define a module with a name

 http://requirejs.org/docs/api.html#funcmodule